Modelling Global Trade with Optimal Transport: Results

-In January 2018, the Trump administration started imposing import tariffs on goods primarily from China.
+In January 2018, the first Trump administration started imposing import tariffs on goods primarily from China.
 In response, the Chinese government increased tariffs on a variety of products, including agricultural imports.
 The largest agricultural export from the US to China, soya beans, were hit with a 25\% import tariff \cite{Biesheuvel_2018}.
 Meanwhile, political tensions between China and Australia caused Beijing to introduce high anti-dumping tariffs on Australian exports such as barley (80.5\%) and wine (206\%), starting in 2020 \cite{Sullivan_2022}.
 Wine trade had previously been tariff-free since the signing of ChAFTA in 2015.
-Our analysis provides an estimate of the change in the ease of trading these measures induced (figs. \ref{fig:China_trade}B and \ref{fig:Barley_trade}).
-Australian beef, wine and barley imports all experience large increases in cost, following the implosion of trade volumes.
-Australia was able to divert some of its excess barley supply to Saudi Arabia, which saw a decrease in trade barriers of over 0.5 points between 2019 and 2022 (fig. \ref{fig:Barley_trade}C).
+Our analysis provides an estimate of the change in the ease of trading these measures induced (figs. \ref{fig:China_trade}{\cs{\textbf{B}}} and \ref{fig:Barley_trade}).
+Australian beef, wine and barley imports all experienced large increases in cost, following the implosion of trade volumes.
+Australia was able to divert some of its excess barley supply to Saudi Arabia, which saw a decrease in trade costs of over 0.8 points between 2019 and 2022 (fig.~\ref{fig:Barley_trade}{\cs{\textbf{C}}}).
 Trade volumes to Vietnam also increased from 200,000 to 800,000 metric tons, though trade costs remained approximately constant.
 Meanwhile, after 2020 China doubled its barley imports from Canada and France.
-We found that import barriers from both countries were reduced slightly in 2021, though they increased again in the year after.
+We found that import barriers from both countries were reduced only slightly in 2021 and rebounded the following year.